Four Generations of EDOM

 Now, you must piece together what went wrong.
 Investigate ancient crypts, abandoned estates, and festering slums.
 Explore choked jungles and the crushed psyches of your predecessors.
 Follow in their footprints and make new ones of your own.
 This time, there won’t be another chance.

 The world is yours to save… or lose

-A massive new campaign for Trail of Cthulhu by Will Hindmarch and Jeff Tidbal with Jeremy Keller
+Eternal Lies is a massive new campaign for Trail of Cthulhu by Will Hindmarch and Jeff Tidball with Jeremy Keller.

 We just finished the whole Eternal Lies playtest and…

 It is the best campaign I have ever run.